mohan-s1/lammps_install/README.md

 **The following commands are all contingent on you having the Linux distribution, Ubuntu**

-The easiest way to download the entirety of this repository would be to follow the steps starting at ***Cloning the Repository*** which is dependent on you having git installed.
+The easiest way to download the entirety of this repository and compile LAMMPS would be to follow the steps starting at ***Cloning the Repository*** which is dependent on you having git installed.
 You can check if you have git by typing:

 `git --version`